Esri/public-transit-tools/transit-network-analysis-tools-arcmap/README.md

 The *Transit Network Analysis Tools* must be used with a transit-enabled network dataset created either with the downloadable [Add GTFS to a Network Dataset toolset](http://arcg.is/10jXez) in ArcMap or using the [tools available natively in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).

+**This version of the toolbox is deprecated.** The tool author will no longer be making further enhancements or fixing major bugs.
+Instead, you should use the newer version of this tool, which works with ArcGIS Pro only, and is available [here](https://github.com/Esri/public-transit-tools/blob/master/transit-network-analysis-tools).

 ## Features
 * Visualize transit service areas (transitsheds)
 * Study accessibility of destinations by transit.